anagy/jbossas7-liferay-quickstart/README.md

 ===================

 This git repository helps you get up and running quickly with Liferay Portal installation on OpenShift.
-The backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
-You can name your application whatever you want.
+By default the backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
+You can name your application and database name to whatever you want.
 However, per default the name of the database will always match the application so you might have to update *.openshift/action_hooks/deploy*.